platformsh/platformsh-docs/src/development/variables.md

 export PATH=/app/vendor/bin:$PATH
  ```

 Note that the file is sourced after all other environment variables above are defined, so they will be available to the script.
+That also means the .environment script has the "last word" on environment variable values and can override anything it wants to.